rise8-us/delivery-playbooks/docs/content/practices/data-and-metrics-collection.md

 > Rule of thumb: If you can move it this week/sprint and it should move the mission metric later, it’s leading.
 If it proves the mission moved (often after a delay), it’s lagging.

-### How to use them together

-- **Driving Progress**: Use leading indicators to drive future success and make proactive changes.
-- **Measuring Effectiveness**: Use lagging indicators to evaluate the effectiveness of those changes and confirm desired outcomes.
-- **Balanced View**: Combine both to gain a comprehensive view, similar to driving a car with both the windshield and rearview mirror.

-#### Applied to an Outcome in Prod Mental Model

-Inputs (leading)  →  Behavior Outcomes (mix leading & lagging)  →  Mission Impact (lagging)

-Examples:

-- Increase page speed → higher task completion → better customer satisfaction
-- Increase parts fill rate → faster maintenance TAT → higher mission-capable rate

 ### Quick Test: Is it Leading or Lagging?

 - Causality: Does it plausibly cause the outcome? → Leading